bigbearlabs/SpaceSwitcher/README.md

 Given no help from all the system's public frameworks, SpaceSwitcher makes use of how the system switches to the Space of a window which has been brought to focus.
-Every time the user makes a new Space current, SpaceSwitcher will create a transparent windowin that space.
+Every time the user makes a new Space current, SpaceSwitcher will create a transparent window in that space.
 This window provides a mean to uniquely identify a discovered Space and switch to it by activating the window.

 A bunch of 'tying up loose ends' goes around this core approach to make it behave seamlessly,